Leased vs. Financed: Which Gets the $10K Deduction?

 A lease is a rental agreement.
 You pay for the right to use someone else's vehicle for a set period - typically 24 to 36 months.
 At the end, you return the vehicle or buy it for a predetermined price.

-Even if your lease payment includes a money factor - which is essentially interest - the IRS doesn't care.
-Lease payments aren't deductible for personal use vehicles under current tax law.
+Even if your lease payment includes a money factor - which is essentially interest - the IRS does not care.
+Lease payments are not deductible for personal use vehicles under current tax law.

 Some people lease with an intent to buy at the end.
 That purchase at lease-end might qualify for the deduction if you finance the buyout during 2025-2028.
-But the lease payments you made beforehand still don't count.
+But the lease payments you made beforehand still do not count.

 Example 1: $40,000 Vehicle, Single Filer with $80,000 Income